-- 2.0 That the Deputy Chief Executive in his role as the statutory Chief Financial Officer, and the Chairman of the Audit Committee sign the draft letter of representation. - 2.1 That the Committee note the recommendations made in Appendix 1 of the auditor's report and draft responses made by Officers.
-Progress on implementation will be reported back future meetings of the Committee
+- 2.1 That the Deputy Chief Executive in his role as the statutory Chief Financial Officer continue to liaise with KPMG to ensure a satisfactory completion to the audit. - 2.2 That management responses are made to the recommendations, and that progress on implementation will be reported back to future meetings of the Committee.